 How do organizations strategically change practices and culture?

 I am an Assistant Professor in the Strategic Management and Organization Department at the University of Alberta.
 I study the question, How do organizations strategically change practices and culture?
-Most of my research revolves around three inter-related concepts naturally associated with organizational efforts to change practices and/or culture: language, tools and technology, and professional expertise.
+Most of my research revolves around three concepts associated with organizational efforts to change practices and/or culture: routines; conceptual devices such as analogies, arguments, or theories; and schemas.

 Theoretical topics of interest include: